-CLSRTP Challenges - Reducing public transport crowding and improving reliability and ensuring capacity at rail stations and efficient onward distribution and managing the different demands on streets
+CLSRTP Challenges - Reducing public transport crowding and improving reliability, ensuring capacity at rail stations and efficient onward distribution and managing the different demands on streets

-2.4.15.
+- 2.4.16.
 Our Community Strategy identifies traffic congestion as one of the things that has the most impact on our residents' quality of life and that needs the most urgent improvement.
 It also reports that our residents feel that improved coordination of road works would help ease congestion across the borough.
-A particular challenge in this respect will be to mitigate the impact of the
+A particular challenge in this respect will be to mitigate the impact of the removal of the WEZ in partnership with TfL.
+TfL's Integrated Impact Assessment on the removal of the WEZ estimated increases of between six and 12 per cent in traffic (volume) and between 15 and 21 per cent in congestion (delay). - 2.4.17.

-- 2.4.16.
 Our busiest Underground station is South Kensington which is one of the busiest on the whole network.
-Station overcrowding is a particular problem at Earl's Court, particularly on the District Line platforms and at High Street Kensington. - 2.4.17.
+Station overcrowding is a particular problem at Earl's Court, especially on the District Line platforms and at High Street Kensington. - 2.4.18.
 As with most Inner London boroughs, bus service reliability can be a problem across the borough.
-In 2009 the average excess waiting time on high frequency bus routes was 1.2 minutes against an Inner London average of 1.1 minutes. - 2.4.18.
+In 2009 the average excess waiting time on high frequency bus routes was 1.2 minutes against an Inner London average of 1.1 minutes. - 2.4.19.
 In 2009/10, the proportion of our principal road network where maintenance should be considered was 2.4 per cent the lowest of all London Boroughs.
 The equivalent figure for our non-principal roads is six per cent.
-We also continue to maintain our footways, bridges and structures to an excellent standard. - 2.4.19.
+We also continue to maintain our footways, bridges and structures to an excellent standard. - 2.4.20.
 The borough is bounded to the south by the Thames, which is joined by Chelsea Creek.
 To the north the Grand Union Canal crosses the borough through Kensal.
 We could make better use of our waterways for both freight and passenger transport.
-Pedestrian and cycle links alongside our waterways are not as good as they could be. - 2.4.20.
+Pedestrian and cycle links alongside our waterways are not as good as they could be, although we have widened and resurfaced the towpath along the Grand Union Canal over the past three years.

+- 2.4.21.
 In some local shopping centres delivery vehicles servicing shops and particularly local supermarkets from the kerbside can cause disruption to traffic flows.
-The use of smaller, quieter delivery vehicles with clean engines the 'London lorry' would help to address the problem. - 2.4.21.
-To address these challenges we have identified Objectives 3, 6, 7 and 8 to; - 3 improve the quality, accessibility and reliability of public transport - 6 manage on-street parking and loading to achieve a better balance between the competing demands on kerb-side space - 7 improve journey time reliability for all road users - 8 improve the appearance and efficiency of our streets and places, and make them inclusive for all
+The use of smaller, quieter delivery vehicles with clean engines the 'London lorry' would help to address the problem. - 2.4.22.
+To address these challenges we have identified Objectives 3, 5, 6 and 7 to: - 3 Improve the quality, reliability and inclusivity of public transport - 5 Manage on-street parking and loading to achieve a better balance between the competing demands on kerb-side space - 6 Improve journey time reliability for all road users - 7 Improve the appearance and efficiency of our streets and places, and make them inclusive for all